decorde18/hsAppv2/What's Next.md

 ## TODO NEXT !

 - switch all Select to new React-Select?
+- in CreateGameForm/CreateEventForm, I use StyledSelect instead of my Select Component because I need to pass the arguments into the options but because I have default values, I created it differently.
+Can I recreate the StyledSelects with new options?
 - calendar funtionality - set start and end date - advance months, etc
 - delete parent, delete person too? - same with player, etc
 - go through gk subs and inlude true value on DB